-Falmouth is a blue-collar town, with 39.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Falmouth is generally considered to be a blue-collar town.
+41.38% of the Falmouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Falmouth is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Falmouth who work in sales jobs (13.84%), office and administrative support (6.92%), and management occupations (6.92%).
+There are especially a lot of people living in Falmouth who work in office and administrative support (13.96%), sales jobs (9.96%), and management occupations (6.78%).

-Falmouth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Falmouth does not have a public transit system used by locals to get to and from work.

-The per capita income in Falmouth in 2010 was $17,067, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $68,268 for a family of four.
+The per capita income in Falmouth in 2010 was $19,561, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $78,244 for a family of four.

 The people who call Falmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falmouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Falmouth include German, English, Dutch, and Scottish.
+Important ancestries of people in Falmouth include Irish, English, Scottish, and Welsh.